Jitendra Malik: Datasets and Simulators

+Robotics

+His work challenged the traditional robotics pipeline, which separates navigation into geometric map construction through simultaneous localization and mapping (SLAM) followed by path planning, by demonstrating that navigation can instead be learned end-to-end from visual input.
+This approach, first introduced in a 2018 study, showed that effective navigation does not require complete geometric maps alone but also benefits from semantic understanding of the environment, such as recognizing object categories.
+Building on this work, Malik and collaborators developed systems capable of autonomous exploration in previously unseen indoor environments, culminating in the "Airbnb test," in which a robot was placed in a randomly selected apartment and successfully navigated to a sequence of user-specified objects, including sinks, beds, televisions, and sofas, by constructing partial maps while exploiting learned prior knowledge.

+Finally, Kumar et al represents a major advance in “in-the-wild” legged locomotion achieved by training the robot to walk, using reinforcements learning in simulation, with immediate transfer to the physical robot in the real world using a new technique called “Rapid Motor Adaptation”.

+Awards

 He received the gold medal for the best graduating student in electrical engineering from IIT Kanpur in 1980 and a Presidential Young Investigator Award in 1989.
 At UC Berkeley, he was selected for the Diane S. McEntyre Award for Excellence in teaching in 2000, a Miller Research Professorship in 2001, and appointed to be the Arthur J. Chick Professor in 2002.
 He received the Distinguished Alumnus Award from IIT Kanpur in 2008.
 He was awarded the Longuet-Higgins Prize in 2007 and 2008 and the Helmholtz Prize twice in 2015 for contributions that have stood the test of time (awarded to papers after 10 years of publication).
-He is a fellow of the IEEE, the ACM, the American Academy of Arts and Sciences and a member of the National Academy of Engineering. and the National Academy of Sciences.
+He is a fellow of the IEEE, the ACM, the American Academy of Arts and Sciences and a member of the National Academy of Engineering and the National Academy of Sciences.
 He is also the recipient of the PAMI-TC Distinguished Researcher Award (2013) the K.S.
 Fu Prize (2014), the ACM - AAAI Allen Newell Award (2016) the IJCAI Award for Research Excellence in AI (2018).
 He was awarded the 2019 IEEE Computer Society's Computer Pioneer Award for his "leading role in developing Computer Vision into a thriving discipline through pioneering research, leadership, and mentorship".
+He was elected a Fellow of the Royal Society in 2026.